pact-foundation/pact-core-mock-server/rust/pact_matching/README.md

 ## To use it

-To use it, add it to your dependencies in your cargo manifest and add an extern crate definition for it.
+To use it, add it to your dependencies in your cargo manifest:

 ```toml
 [dependencies]